boazbk/tcs/lec_02_representation.md

 ::: { .pause }
-Make sure you know how to prove the equivalence of all the reuslts above.
+Make sure you know how to prove the equivalence of all the results above.
 :::